-- 1. Identifying patient using a minimum of 2 methods - 2.
-Checking allergy band & asking patient about allergies/reactions - 3.
+- 1. Identifying client using a minimum of 2 methods - 2.
+Checking allergy band & asking client about allergies/reactions - 3.
 Hand hygiene before and after procedures - 4.
 Providing privacy - 5.
-Bed in low position and side rails (as appropriate) when leaving the patient's bedside - 6.
-Following patient rights for medications - 7.
+Bed in low position and side rails (as appropriate) when leaving the client's bedside - 6.
+Following client rights for medications - 7.
 Procedure completed in allotted time frame - 8.
 Maintaining sterility (if applicable) - 9.
 Maintaining "clean" environment - 10.
 Others, specific to procedure that will be identified during class